cuiyongbo/ProgrammingPearls/machine-learning-note/tritonserver-note/nvidia_triton_inference_server_note.md

 ## [model ensemble](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/architecture.html#ensemble-models)

-in some scenario you need to request multiple models for one task, of course you can request model one by one, either serially or simultaneously. however, you can do this more elegantly by making one request and letting triton to request multiple models during inference. this is often more efficient because of less network passes, less intermediate variables. refer to [bge_ensemble_model](./model-store/bge_ensemble_model) for an ensemble to process nlp task. ensemble is only an abstraction, and there is no physical instance bound with it. and you don't need to write a `model.py` since triton schedules models according to `ensemble_scheduling` in `config.pbtxt`.
+in some scenario you need to request multiple models for one task, of course you can request model one by one, either serially or simultaneously. however, you can do this more elegantly by making one request and letting triton to request multiple models during inference. this is often more efficient because of less network passes, less intermediate variables. refer to [bge_ensemble_model](./model-store/bge_ensemble_model) for an ensemble to process a nlp task. ensemble is only an abstraction, and there is no physical instance bound with it. and you don't need to write a `model.py` since triton schedules models according to `ensemble_scheduling` in `config.pbtxt`.

 following is an ensemble example to perform object detection in an image: